Tomato plants in May. Six packs on bottom and plants in 4" pots on shelf above.

 TABASCO 80 d fiery hot light green to red.
 Thin, tapered fruit.

-THAI HOT 90 days Thin-fleshed, hot for Oriental cooking.
+THAI HOT 90 d thin-fleshed, hot for Oriental cooking.
 Green ripens to red.
 Small plant, good for containers.

 TIBURON 65 green, 85 red ripe Sweet, thick flesh.
 Ancho type.

 TOLLI’S SWEET ITALIANHeirloom scarlet fruits grow to 5 inches long